Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 • A hemorrhagic stroke occurs when an artery in the brain leaks or ruptures.

-The HBOT protocol entailed daily HBOT sessions—five days per week, 90 minutes each, for up to 12 weeks.
+The HBOT protocol entailed daily HBOT sessions of the specialized protocol also used at Aviv Clinics, delivered five days per week, 90 minutes each, for up to 12 weeks.

 Patients underwent computerized memory tests before and after the program.